miguelmota/alexa-voice-service.js/README.md

 avs.on(identifier, callback)

-identifiers:
+identifiers (found under AVS.EventTypes object)
-  log - when a log occurs
+  LOG - when a log occurs
-  error - when an error occurs
+  ERROR - when an error occurs
-  login - when user is logged in recordStart - when recording is started recordStop - when recording is stopped tokenSet- when token is set refreshTokenSet- when refresh token is set
+  LOGIN - when user is logged in
+  RECORD_START - when recording is started
+  RECORD_STOP - when recording is stopped
+  TOKEN_SET - when token is set
+  REFRESH_TOKEN_SET - when refresh token is set

+example: avs.on(AVS.EventTypes.LOG, callback)
 ```

 # TODO